Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 Keep your eyes peeled for details of the next event!

-Stephen Hornby round up
+Dr. Stephen M. Hornby

 WHAT’S ON AT THE NEW ADELPHI THEATRE!